On December 4th 2015, I got a message containing one of the scariest of words possible: cancer. Thyroid cancer, in fact.

 We stood in the queue to see him.
 When our turn came, he seemed a bit surprised to see us, but Sam explained why we were there.

 Then the doctor asked, “Where do you want to have the operation: China or Poland?”.
 I was completely taken aback.
-I didn’t understand why he was talking about an operation when we didn’t know if the thyroid needed to be removed.
+I didn’t understand why he was talking about an operation when we didn’t know if I even had thyroid cancer or if the thyroid needed to be removed.